-Nine Tailed Fox, Huli Jing, and Fox Spirit in Chinese Culture
+Nine Tailed Fox, Huli Jing, Fox Spirit, Fox God, and Fox Demon.

-What are the Nine-Tailed Fox, Huli Jing, and Fox Spirit?
+What Are the Nine-Tailed Fox, Huli Jing, Fox Spirit, Fox God, and Fox Demon?

 It is a silver-white fox with nine tails, howls like a newborn baby, and only shows up in flourishing, prosperous, and peaceful places.